mofr/Diablerie/README.md

 From highest priority to lowest:
 1. Implement all original Diablo II functionality.
 It will be cross-platform, easily run on modern systems in high resolution.
 2. Have a good separation of the Game and the Engine, so that engine can be used separately to create Diablo-like games.
+3. Create an original game in the setting of Diablo.

 ## Why Unity?
 Unity is simple yet powerful game engine.
 It saves a lot of time for doing very basic stuff.
 There a lot of people who already familiar with Unity.
 Also it simple enough to dive into for new developers.